-16 Jan How to look and feel POWERFUL in your next interview… even if you are not.
+23 Aug How to look and feel POWERFUL in your next interview… even if you are not on the inside.

 We all know the importance of making a good first impression, and the importance of body language in doing this.
 It’s probably the single biggest weakness we see in job seekers attending interviews- they often let nerves get the better of them, which translates through poor body language as a negative attitude or presence.